Consistency of Oblique Decision Tree and its Boosting and Random Forest: Proof of Lemma

 Note that

-where in the second line Cauchy-Schwarz inequality is applied.
-Therefore, \eqref{bkdsahdlkh} and \eqref{lkpoakd} and $R(A)\ge 0$ by the assumption of this lemma imply
+where the Cauchy-Schwarz inequality is used in the second line.
+Therefore, \eqref{bkdsahdlkh} and \eqref{lkpoakd} and the fact that $R(A)\ge 0$ by the assumption of this lemma imply

-Next we only need to consider how to bound the denominator of RHS of \eqref{eqeqa}.
-In fact, following similar arguments in page 20 of \cite{klusowski2021universal}, it is easy to get a bound by using total variation of each $g_{k,q_0}, 1\le k\le V$:
+Next, we only need to consider how to bound the denominator of the RHS of \eqref{eqeqa}.
+In fact, following similar arguments on page 20 of \cite{klusowski2021universal}, it is easy to get a bound by using the total variation of each $g_{k,q_0}, 1\le k\le V$: